Blueberry Crisp Recipe

 Description

-This Easy Blueberry Crisp is made with with fresh blueberries coated in brown sugar and cinnamon and topped with a cinnamon oat topping!
-The flavors are warm and comforting and such a great way to enjoy blueberries!
+This blueberry crisp recipe is made with fresh blueberries coated in brown sugar and cinnamon and topped with a cinnamon oat topping.

 Ingredients